aakashbansal/Neural-Artistic-Style-Transfer/README.md

 The project has two Jupyter notebooks :
 1. **neural_single_style_transfer.ipynb** : This transfers the style of one image to a given image.

 2. **neural_multiple_style_transfer.ipynb** : This transfers the styles of multiple images to a given image.
-The notebook is currently configured to transfer styles of two images to a given image but can be conveniently modeified to transfer more than two styles to a given input image.
+The notebook is currently configured to transfer styles of two images to a given image but can be conveniently modified to transfer more than two styles to a given input image.

 ## Note